JairajJangle/OpenCV-Catalogue/README.md

 ## For Developers

-- Please respect the project file structure while making pull requests
+- Please maintain the project file structure while making pull requests

 - Please try to stick to the coding structure as much as you can

-- If you find the code struncture should be amended to make it more organized please do make a pull request  or create an issue and explain the need in detail
+- If you find that the project struncture should be amended to make it more organized please do make a pull request  or create an issue and explain the need in detail